Content watched by Whocopied.me Skip to Content

 Most states specify that you should ride on the right-hand side of the road with the flow of traffic (except in Colorado, where you must ride on the left).
 Ride in a single-file line if you’re in a group, and stay as near to the shoulder as you can. (source)

-While there are few laws expressly forbidding riding on a road, you still want to pay attention to the specific rules of your area.
+While there are few laws expressly forbidding riding on a road, remember to pay attention to the specific rules of your area.
 Here are some examples of applicable traffic laws (although this is far from an exhaustive list) (source):

 • Louisiana: Don’t tie your horse to a tree on the highway, or let him stand in a way that endangers it (the tree, not the horse).
 Riding is also not permitted on paved highways.